 - One-year warranty.

-- Reviewers noticed they stay cold for a long time.
+- They stay cold for a long time.

 - Cannot be warmed.

 - Can feel a bit bulky in your underwear.